 The Oront River is 488km

-The most famous monument of the greco-roman period is indisputably; Qi el-Hermel ;, it is a Amou; 26m high tower standing on a prince tomb of the 1 st or 2nd century B.C. at the top of a rocky hill at 2km from the city, restored in 1931, the monument is com posed of a lower floor decorated with hunting sceneries, and a higher one decorated with pilasters toped by ionic capitals and a pyramidal cover.
+The most famous monument of the Greco-roman period is indisputable; Qi el-Hermel; it is an Amou; 26m high tower standing on a prince tomb of the 1 st or 2nd century B.C. at the top of a rocky hill at 2km from the city, restored in 1931, the monument is composed of a lower floor decorated with hunting sceneries, and a higher one decorated with pilasters topped by ionic capitals and a pyramidal cover.

 Reliefs of Hunting scenes are visible:

 On the Eastside: we can see a boar pierced by three Spears and attacked by two watchdogs, over the dogs one sees cylinders surrounded by ropes or a set of disks These reliefs were surmounted by a frame that had once enclosed an inscription that has since disappeared.

 The north side: shows two deers one in front of the other, standing on a board under which two crossed spears seem surmounted by a trap, under each of the deers is placed a cylinder.